Looking for tips on how to find cheap accommodation in India and travel on a budget? This article is for you!

 - Make sure you read reviews about the host, left by other travellers before you agree upon staying with them.

 - There are dozens of websites you can use for this, but some of the most popular ones include Couchsurfing, HospitalityClub, BeWelcome, and Stay4Free.

 Here’s a video on my youtube channel while Couchsurfing in Zurich.
-Skip the middle bit and just see 2 minutes in the starting and the end of the video for the ‘Couchsurfing experience’ part:
+Skip the middle bit and just see 2 minutes at the start and the end of the video for the ‘Couchsurfing experience’ part:

-What’s better is volunteering teaches you a new skill, provides an insightful experience about a foreign culture, and make your journeys so much different and useful.
+What’s better is volunteering teaches you a new skill, provides an insightful experience about a foreign culture, and makes your journeys so much different and useful.

-I’ve personally tried volunteering in Germany, Italy and in Australia, using Wokraway and Worldpackers and every experience was memorable, forget about all the money I saved in accommodation, as well as on food.
+I’ve personally tried volunteering in Germany, Italy and in Australia, using Wokraway and Worldpackers and every experience was memorable, forget about all the money I saved on accommodation, as well as on food.